Sima Zhao's regicide of Cao Mao: Aftermath

 After Cao Mao's death, the public called for Jia Chong's execution on the grounds that he had committed regicide.
-Sima Zhao forced Empress Dowager Guo to posthumously demote Cao Mao to the status of a commoner, and then ordered Wang Jing and his clan to be executed.
-The following day, after pleas from his uncle Sima Fu, Sima Zhao asked Empress Dowager Guo to posthumously instate Cao Mao as the "Duke of Gaogui" (高貴鄉公) and bury Cao Mao with the ceremonies befitting that of a prince, though this was not actually done.
+Sima Zhao forced Empress Dowager Guo to posthumously demote Cao Mao to the status of a commoner, citing the precedent of the Prince of Changyi during the Western Han dynasty. and then ordered Wang Jing and his clan to be executed.
+The following day (3 June 260), after pleas from his uncle Sima Fu and other senior officials such as Gao Rou and Zheng Chong, Sima Zhao asked Empress Dowager Guo to posthumously instate Cao Mao as the "Duke of Gaogui Village" (高貴鄉公) and bury Cao Mao with the ceremonies befitting that of a prince, though this may not actually be carried out.
+(Note: Xi Zuochi's Hanjin Chunqiu recorded that Cao Mao's funeral procession consisted of only a few chariots and did not carry the customary banners used in funerals.
+Pei Songzhi was skeptical of this account; he felt that Xi was deliberately downplaying the scale of Cao Mao's funeral due to his bias.)
 Cao Huang (later renamed to Cao Huan), the Duke of Changdao (常道鄉公), was chosen to succeed Cao Mao and was installed on the throne.
-19 days later, Sima Zhao had Cheng Ji and his family executed to appease public anger but Jia Chong was spared.
+18 days later, Sima Zhao had Cheng Ji and his family executed to appease public anger, (Note: Cao Mao's biography in Sanguozhi, and the Zizhi Tongjian both recorded that Sima Zhao gave orders to execute Cheng Ji, his brother and their immediate families on 21 Jun 260.
+However, Sima Zhao's biography in Book of Jin recorded the punishment as "executing (Cheng's) three clans.
+Xun Xu's biography in the same work also recorded that only Cheng Cui was executed (and thus implied that his family was spared).)
+(Note: Sun Sheng's Wei Shi Chunqiu recorded that Cheng Ji and his brother refused to surrender themselves for punishment.
+Instead, they bared their chests and climbed to the rooftop of their homes, while uttering curses and slanders.
+They were then killed by arrows shot at them.) but Jia Chong was spared.